 - How your breasts change postpartum will depend on whether you decide to breastfeed or not.
-If you breastfeed, you will receive the necessary assistance from your provider or a lactation consultant.
-As to how your breasts change or respond to breastfeeding is on individual bases.
+If you breastfeed, your breasts will gradually become engorged.

 - For women who do not breastfeed the changes in your breasts will be fairly predictable depending on whether or not you decided to breastfeed at all and what measures you take to stop breastfeeding.
 For women who are not going to breastfeed from day #1, the following routine is best to avoid the letdown of breast milk and most efficiently stop breast milk production.

 - Apply ice packs to your breasts

 - Wrap a tight binder around your chest or wear a tight bra

 The sound of your newborn crying will stimulate the hormonal release and breast milk production.
 The hormonal axis for breast milk production must be shut down completely before any of the steps listed above can be stopped.

 - Swelling postpartum can be normal or related to problems associated with toxemia or preeclampsia.
 We are going to discuss only normal swelling.